 6.1 Regions.
 Customer may specify the location(s) where Personal Data, not including User Data, will be hosted within the Tealium Network from the following list, as updated by Tealium from time to time: (i) California, USA; (ii) Virginia, USA; (iii) Dublin, Ireland; (iv) Frankfurt, Germany; (v) Tokyo, Japan; and (vi) Sydney, Australia (each a “Region”).
 Once Customer has made its choice, by properly configuring the Services, Tealium will not transfer the hosting of Personal Data from Customer’s selected Region(s) except under Customer’s further instructions or as necessary to comply with the law or a valid and binding order of a law enforcement agency (such as a subpoena or court order) as described in Section 2.5.
 User Data will be hosted in California, USA in all cases.

-6.3 Application of Standard Contractual Clauses.
+6.2 Application of Standard Contractual Clauses.
 The Standard Contractual Clauses will apply to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to any country (a) not recognized by the European Commission as providing an adequate level of protection for Personal Data; and (b) not covered by a suitable framework recognized by the relevant authorities or courts as providing an adequate level of protection for Personal Data.
 The Standard Contractual Clauses will not apply to Personal Data that is not transferred, either directly or via onward transfer, outside the EEA.
-Notwithstanding the foregoing, the Standard Contractual Clauses will not apply: (x) if Tealium is acting as a sub-processor (as defined in the Standard Contractual Clauses) with respect to Personal Data, (y) if Tealium has adopted Binding Corporate Rules, or (z) if Tealium has adopted an alternative recognized compliance standard for the lawful transfer of personal data outside the EEA such as the Privacy Shield Frameworks.
+Notwithstanding the foregoing, the Standard Contractual Clauses will not apply: (x) if Tealium is acting as a sub-processor (as defined in the Standard Contractual Clauses) with respect to Personal Data, (y) if Tealium has adopted Binding Corporate Rules, or (z) if Tealium has adopted an alternative recognized compliance standard for the lawful transfer of personal data outside the EEA in accordance with Article 46 of the GDPR.

 7. Security Responsibilities of Tealium.